Understanding The Exception That Makes it “Intellectual Property”

 Some of the types of IP services and representation I offer to my clients are listed below.
 Please call Call if you need help in any of these areas.

 One of the most common requests clients ask of me is to help them protect a new name or trademark for their businesses.
 Usually the first step is to conduct an appropriate search to determine whether the name is available, i.e., whether the name, or a confusingly similar name, has been adopted or registered by another party.
 If the name is available, trademarks are best protected nationally under the federal Lanham Act, 15 U.S.C. §§ 1051 – 1127.

 As a published novelist, I appreciate firsthand the importance of copyright protection from the standpoint of the creator.
 Unlike trademark law, which is governed by both state and federal law, copyright law is entirely federal.
 Under the U.S. Copyright Act, 17 U.S.C. §§ 101 – 810 and pursuant to international treaties, protection is afforded to original works of authorship, including written materials, software, multimedia, sound recordings, and works of visual and performing arts.

 Having written the story about the ultimate secret sauce, I thoroughly understand the importance of keeping under wraps my clients’ trade secrets, whether recipes, formulas, know-how, technical specifications, customer lists, customer requirements, pricing strategies and information, product specifications or other proprietary information.
 Trade secrets are protected under both common law and California’s version of the Uniform Trade Secrets Act: Civil Code Section 3426.

-Contact An IP Attorney In San Francisco
+Contact An Established IP Attorney